2 Managing people with HIV infection

 A healthy man with asymptomatic HIV infection has been followed up at a local clinic for a number of years.
 At his last visit his CD4 count is 650 cells/µl.

 Yes, as the normal range is 500 to 1500 cells/µl.

 2. When should his CD4 count be repeated?

-A patient with asymptomatic HIV infection should have a routine CD4 count measured every 6 months.
+A patient with asymptomatic HIV infection who has chosen not to start ARVs should have a routine CD4 count measured every 6 months.

 3. How fast does a CD4 count fall?